scattic/Pipeline/README.md

 * Downloads latest official Helm charts from Elastic
 * Installs GOSS

-2. Perform a manual deployment, by running:
+2. Try to perform a manual deployment, by running:

 ```
 cd prod